-- PLO1 Comprehend theoretical, philosophical and practical dimensions of planning and design in landscape architecture in relation to culture, technology and environmental aspect. - PLO2 Awareness of the practical implications and importance of landscape architectural knowledge. - PLO3 Illustrate professional commitment and proficiency in the landscape architectural practices in compliance with the Profession's Code of Ethics and Behavior. - PLO4 Managing the challenges of working in an organization or group with interactive communication, good relationship, networking and social skills. - PLO5 Communicate the many definable facets of landscape design via visual, verbal as well as ICT means with commendable effectiveness. - PLO6 Illustrate the ability to use and handling information/digital technology to support landscape architectural work. - PLO7 Make wise decisions and undertake critical evaluation and prioritizing of tasks according to relevance and importance. - PLO8 Acquire leadership, resposibility and teamworking skills through the process of aligning and managing the challenges of working in an organization or group. - PLO9 Addressing and managing situations that have no predetermined outcomes or limited resources and demonstrating a capacity for independently acquiring landscape architectural knowledge diligently. - PLO10 Demonstrate with the right mind-set to undertake entrepreneurial and management challenges. - PLO11 Demonstrate traits of an individual that is willing to address the borderless global issues and explore the different social, cultural, political, and institutional backgrounds.
+- PLO1 Describe the theoretical, philosophical, and practical dimensions of landscape architectural planning and design in relation to culture, technology, and environmental aspects. - PLO2 Apply landscape architectural knowledge in landscape design. - PLO3 Demonstrate professional commitment and competence in the practice of landscape architecture in compliance with the code of work ethics and personality. - PLO4 Perform the challenges of working in an organisation or group with interactive communication, good relationships, networking and social skills. - PLO5 Demonstrates the ability to communicate effectively with many definable facets of landscape design via visual, verbal, as well as information and communication technology (ICT). - PLO6 Illustrate the ability to use and handle information technology for landscape architectural works. - PLO7 Display-wise decisions by critically evaluating and prioritising tasks according to relevance and importance. - PLO8 Demonstrate leadership, responsibility and teamwork skills through the process of aligning and managing the challenges of working in an organisation or group. - PLO9 Act independently with limited resources and uncertain situations to acquire landscape architectural knowledge. - PLO10 Practice with the right mindset to undertake landscape entrepreneurial and management challenges. - PLO11 Demonstrates traits of an individual willing to address the borderless global issues and explore the different social, cultural, political, and institutional backgrounds

 The Bachelor of Landscape Architecture degree is recognised by the Institute of Landscape Architecture Malaysia (ILAM) and the Public Services Department (JPA).
-Graduates of Bachelor of landscape Architecture are eligible to register as graduate members with the Institute of Landscape Architecture Malaysia (ILAM).
+Bachelor of Landscape Architecture graduates are eligible to register as graduate members with the Institute of Landscape Architecture Malaysia (ILAM).

-Graduates of the programme can work as:
+Graduates of the programme can work as;